 Trickle Up’s History in Africa

 Trickle Up has worked in Africa since 1980.
-Today, our partnerships with community-based organizations are exclusively in West Africa, where our regional office in Burkina Faso opened in 2013.
+Today, we work with community-based organizations, government social protection programs, and the World Bank in West Africa, where our regional office in Burkina Faso opened in 2013.
 Previously, our regional office was located in Mali, where we completed many projects in partnership with USAID, including initiatives focusing on people with disabilities.
 In Mali, Trickle Up worked in the regions of Gao, Timbuktu, and Mopti with a wide range of implementing partners.
-In 2008, the program was extended to Burkina Faso.
-Trickle Up worked with six partners until 2008-2010, when we began working with our current three NGO partners.
+In 2008, the program was extended to Burkina Faso, and in 2017 we began our partnership with the Adaptive Social Protection program to expand to Niger, Senegal, Chad, and Mauritania.

-Our work with UNHCR serving refugees in Africa since 2013 has brought us to Egypt, Burkina Faso, and Zambia, with many more countries to follow as these pilot projects are completed and our partnership expands in the region.
+Our work with UNHCR serving refugees in Africa since 2013 has brought us to Egypt, Burkina Faso, Mozambique, Sudan, Zimbabwe, and Zambia, with many more countries to follow as these pilot projects are completed and our partnership expands in the region.
+In 2017, we began a partnership with AVSI Foundation and USAID to reach refugee families in Uganda as well.